 - This event has passed.

-Salon duc Tape, a public forum sponsored by the Northern Colorado Alliance for a Livable Future, usually meets on the 2nd and 4th Fridays of each month from 7:00 — 9:00 p.m. via Zoom.
-We will continue to meet virtually until COVID-19 is no longer a serious public health threat.
-You will need to register in advance for this salon here.
+Salon duc Tape, a public forum sponsored by the Northern Colorado Alliance for a Livable Future (NCALF), usually meets on the 2nd and 4th Fridays of each month from 7:00 — 9:00 p.m.
+This meeting will be held online via Zoom; you will need to register in advance here.
 After registering, you will receive a confirmation email containing information – including a new link – about joining the salon.